Samreay/Samreay/content/reviews/_index.md

 ---
-title: Book Reviews
+title: Progression Fantasy and LitRPG Book Reviews
-description: "For all the LitRPG and Progression Fantasy I've read."
+description: "Reviews, filterable tags, and a rough tier list for dozens of series."
 cascade:
     _build:
         publishResources: false